CLUSTERS MEET REGIONS: AGORADA+ discussed Croatian digital transformation and interregional cooperation

-The European Commission (EC) and the European Association of Development Agencies (EURADA), in collaboration with the European Cluster Collaboration Platform, organise a workshop to explore how clusters, regional development agencies and other actors could foster stronger collaboration in the implementation of regional and national economic development policies, specifically with the purpose to further promote digital transformation and interregional cooperation in Croatia.
+The European Commission (EC) and the European Association of Development Agencies (EURADA), in collaboration with the European Cluster Collaboration Platform, organised a workshop to explore how clusters, regional development agencies and other actors could foster stronger collaboration in the implementation of regional and national economic development policies, specifically with the purpose to further promote digital transformation and interregional cooperation in Croatia.

 The Clusters meet Regions Series